boneknuckleskin/libforensics/docs/lib/source/win/ole/ps/ps.rst

 	.. note::

-		The :attr:`value` attribute is an instance of a :class:`~lf.win.ctypes.HRESULT` class.
+		The :attr:`value` attribute is an instance of an :class:`~lf.win.objects.HRESULT` class.

 	.. classmethod:: from_stream(stream, offset=None, decoder=None)